 - understanding of the suitability of various research approaches and techniques to specific research question

-By the end of the course students should understand basic social research methods, and their applicability in development studies in different contexts.
-This course will thus equip students with basic capacities to apply research methods to real world problems and evaluate their use in published research.
+By the end of the module students should understand basic social research methods, and their applicability in development studies in different contexts.
+This module will thus equip students with basic capacities to apply research methods to real world problems and evaluate their use in published research.

 Method of assessment

 100% coursework.
-Each student will be expected to submit one essay of no more than 5000 words.
+Each student will be expected to take part in a group presentation worth 20% and submit a research proposal worth 80% of the overall grade.
 Resubmission of coursework regulations apply.